yangcanwang/bi-catalog/README.md

 ## Contact

-Built and maintained by the Lorraine Wang.
+Built and maintained by [your name] — BI NORTAM team.
+Feel free to reach out at [your email] with any questions or feedback.